ozoromo/big-brother/docs/API documentation/databasemanagement.md

 ```

 Database Baseclass
-Subclasses like wire_DB inherit methods and Varaibles
+Subclasses like wire_DB inherit methods and variables
 This is done to reduce Code and to Unify the usage of the Database

 <a id="DatabaseManagement.BBDB.__init__"></a>